zstyblik/grafana.org/source/blog/temp/next.md

 ## Release highlights
 We're excited about this release, and want to share some of the highlights.
-This release includes many fixes and enhancements to all areas of Grafana, like new Data Sources, new and improved time picker, user invites, panel resize handles and improved InfluxDB and OpenTSDB support.
+This release includes many fixes and enhancements to all areas of Grafana, like new Data Sources, a new and improved timepicker, user invites, panel resize handles and improved InfluxDB and OpenTSDB support.

-### New time picker
+### New time range controls
 <img src="/assets/img/features/timepicker.png" alt="New Time picker">

-A new time picker with room for more quick ranges as well as new types of relative ranges, like `Today`, `The day so far` and `This day last week`.
+A new timepicker with room for more quick ranges as well as new types of relative ranges, like `Today`, `The day so far` and `This day last week`.
 Also an improved time & calendar picker that now works correctly in UTC mode.